uvastatlab/statlab-fellows/resources/git_steps.md

 ### Make a pull request
 When you want to add the changes from your forked repository on GitHub to the source repository

-1. Go to source repository on GitHub and click "New pull request"
+1. From the forked repository on your GitHub click "New pull request" (this will sned you to the source repository)

-2. On the compare page, click "compare across forks"; the base fork is the original source repository, the head fork is your fork
+2. In "compare across forks", the base fork is the original source repository, the head fork is your fork

 3. Give your request a title and description and "Create pull request"